 With a myriad of information clutter, a digital workplace is a real-life hero.
 As defined by Gartner, a digital workplace enables new, more effective ways of working; raises employee engagement and agility; and exploits consumer-oriented styles and technologies.
 We tend to think knowledge workers are the main users of a digital workplace when in reality, companies still have too many process workers.
 For instance, HR managers who are stuck with daily processes could benefit from adopting a digital workplace.

 HR departments shouldn't be ignored when implementing digital workplace strategies.
 In fact, 28% of companies see employee portal as a priority for a digital workplace strategy.
 More often than not, managers spend too much time working with outdated spreadsheets.
 This is why forms and workflow are also a priority for digital workplace strategies.
-With the right strategy, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.
+With the right HRIS, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.

 Cloud services have become the real player when it comes to creating a digital workplace.
 Thanks to these services, companies can collaborate with other teams across the world.
-Cloud HR software like kiwiHR ensures there are no barriers.
+HR software like kiwiHR ensures there are no barriers.
 All you need is a reliable wifi connection to access company information 24/7 from anywhere.

 While digital workplaces are great, there is a rising concern regarding security and compliance.
-To clear up concerns, kiwiHR follows industry security standards and is GDPR compliant.
+To clear up concerns, our HR software follows industry security standards and is GDPR compliant.
 Going digital also requires a plan to identify software that covers the needs of employees without compromising user experience.
 Remember, 77% of employees expect easier ways to complete routine tasks.
 When provided with easy solutions, workers will be happy to adopt a digital workplace into their daily routine.

 Simplifying HR processes is easier said than done.
 Know how we get it done by starting your kiwiHR free trial!